niedbalski/debian-python-bottle/docs/tutorial.rst

     def hello():
         return "Hello World!"

-    run(host='localhost', port=8080)
+    run(host='localhost', port=8080, debug=True)

 This is it.
 Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your browser.
 Here is how it works:

 The :func:`route` decorator binds a piece of code to an URL path.
 In this case, we link the ``/hello`` URL to the ``hello()`` function.
 This is called a `route` (hence the decorator name) and is the most important concept of this framework.
 You can define as many routes as you want.
 Whenever a browser requests an URL, the associated function is called and the return value is sent back to the browser.
 Its as simple as that.

-The :func:`run` call in the last line starts a built-in development server that runs on `localhost` port 8080 and serves requests until you hit :kbd:`Control-c`.
+The :func:`run` call in the last line starts a built-in development server.
+It runs on `localhost` port 8080 and serves requests until you hit :kbd:`Control-c`.
 You can switch the server backend later, but for now a development server is all we need.
 It requires no setup at all and is an incredibly painless way to get your application up and running for local tests.

+The :ref:`tutorial-debugging` is very helpful during early development, but should be switched off for public applications.
+Keep that in mind.

 Of course this is a very simple example, but it shows the basic concept of how applications are built with Bottle.
 Continue reading and you'll see what else is possible.

 .. _tutorial-default: